St Botolph's, Aldersgate: Eighteenth-century rebuilding

 The church escaped the Great Fire of London with only minor damage, but, having become unsafe, was demolished and rebuilt in its present form in 1788–1791 under the supervision of Nathaniel Wright, surveyor to the north district of the City of London.
 The new church was built of brick, with a low square bell tower at the west end constructed on the remains of its stone predecessor.

 The plain exterior is in contrast to what John Betjeman called an "exalting" succession of features inside.
 The interior has wooden galleries supported on square panelled columns, a semi-circular apse with a half dome, a highly decorated plasterwork ceiling, and, at the east end the only 18th century stained glass window in the City of London, a depiction of The Agony in the Garden painted by James Pearson.
 The stained glass in the aisles is partly Victorian, and partly from the 1940s.
 Some monuments were preserved from the old church, including the tomb of Anne Packington, who died in 1563.
 The organ, in a gallery at the west end, is by Samuel Green and dates from 1788.

 The east façade, towards Aldersgate Street, is a screen wall, erected in 1831 and executed in Roman cement, with a pediment and four attached Ionic columns standing on a high plinth, with a Venetian window between them.

 The church underwent several restorations during the 19th and 20th centuries, and many of the furnishings are from the late 19th century.

+Twentieth and twenty-first centuries

-From the mid-1980s the church was restored by Caroe & Partners.
+In the mid-1980s, the church was restored by Caroe & Partners.
 Work on the east front was completed in 2008.

+In March 2023, after the Church of England's General Synod approved the principle of blessings for same-sex couples, the guild vicar of St Botolph's was announced as "acting area dean" of a new "deanery chapter", separate from the official diocesan structures, for clergy who felt "compelled to resist all episcopal leadership from the House of Bishops".
+This move was described by the Diocese of London as a "unilateral move" with "no legal substance", and by the Church Times as "schismatic".